 1) TRANSPORTATION IN FRANCE BETWEEN CITIES

-TRAIN : The French national railway company SNCF offers two types of transportation service; a slow-speed train TER that runs a short distance and a high-speed train TGV that runs a long distance between cities.
-Tickets can be purchased on-site or online.
-If you have booked on the Internet, it is convenient to print out a ticket or download SNCF application on your smartphone.
-Official booking site https://en.oui.sncf/en/
+TRAIN : The French national railway company SNCF offers two types of transportation services; a slow-speed train TER that runs a short distance and a high-speed train TGV that runs long distances between cities.
+Tickets can be purchased on site or online.
+If you have booked your ticket on the Internet, it is more convenient for you to print out a ticket or download the SNCF application on your smartphone.
+Official booking site is https://en.oui.sncf/en/

-BUS : There are several intercity bus companies in France (FLIXBUS, OUIBUS, ISILINES, etc.), Using GOEURO platform is the easiest and the most convenient to search and find the accurate routes. https://www.goeuro.com/
+BUS : There are several intercity bus companies in France (FLIXBUS, OUIBUS, ISILINES, etc.), Using GOEURO platform is the easiest and the most convenient way to search and find the best and most affordable route. https://www.goeuro.com/

 2) TRANSPORTATION IN PARIS

-The main public transportations in Paris are metro, bus, and tram.
-The bus is recommended if you want to enjoy the scenery of Paris calmly during the journey.
-Or you can use the subway if you rather prefer moving faster toward your destination.
+The main public transportation modes in Paris are the metro, the bus, and the tram.
+The bus is recommended because it gives you the option to enjoy the scenery of Paris while traveling from one destination to the next.
+If you are in a time crunch you can use the subway to arive at your destination quicker.

-TICKET t+ : You can use one TICKET t+ (1.9 euros) for one ride of metro, bus, and tram.
-It is easy to buy them at the metro station with ticket machines which offers several language services.
-If you don't have a ticket and you need to get on the bus, don't worry.
-You can ask the bus driver to buy a ticket on the spot.
-And if you are planning to use public transportation often, getting CARNET (10 t+ tickets at once, 14.9 euros) or MOBILIS (unlimited 1-day pass, price difference depending on accessible zones - for 1,2 zones 7.5 euros) could be a good idea.
+TICKET t+ : You can use one TICKET t+ (1.90 euros) for one ride in the metro, bus, or tram.
+It is easy to buy a ticket at the metro station as the ticket machines which offer the services in several languages.
+If you don't have a ticket and you need to get on the bus, don't worry!
+You can buy a ticket from the bus driver on the spot.
+If you are planning to use public transportation often, getting CARNET (10 t+ tickets at once, 14.9 euros) or MOBILIS (unlimited 1-day pass, price difference depending on accessible zones - for 1,2 zones 7.5 euros) is a good way to save money.

 HOW TO GET TO THE CITY CENTER FROM PARIS CHARLES DE GAULLE AIRPORT

-AIRPORT BUS : ROISSY BUS runs from the airport to OPERA GARNIER from terminal 1, 2, 3.
+AIRPORT BUS : ROISSY BUS runs from the airport to OPERA GARNIER from airport terminals 1, 2, and 3.
 It takes about 1 hour and costs 11 euros.
-If you have NAVIGO or Paris Visits card, it is also available for the free ride of the airport bus.
+If you have a NAVIGO or Paris Visits card, you can use it to ride the bus for free.

-TRAIN RER : You can easily get into the city center on the ride of metro line RER which is connected to the airport terminal.
-You can buy the ticket easily with your credit card by choosing the name of the metro station on the train ticket machine.
-If you want to buy them in cash, you have to go to the ticket office.
-For adults, it costs 10.3 euros.
-For children aged 4-9, 7 euros.
-In case of express RER, it takes about 40 minutes to Chatelet-Les Halles station.
+TRAIN RER : You can easily get into the city center by the metro line, RER, which is connected to the airport terminal.
+You can buy the ticket easily with your credit card at a kiosk in the airport.
+If you want to buy your ticket with cash, you have to go to the ticket office.
+For adults, it costs 10.30 euros and for children aged 4-9, it costs 7 euros.
+When taking the RER, your train ride will be approximately 40 minutes to Chatelet-Les Halles station.

-TAXI OR UBER : Taxi or Uber that will take you from the airport to the city center runs on a flat rate depending on the destination's location.
-There is little chance of fraud because they implemented a new system of a flat rate.
-But, just in case, it is better to prepare the exact amount of change in advance to pay the exact amount.
-For the destination located in the north part of the Seine river, it costs 50 euros and for the south part, it's 55 euros.
+TAXI OR UBER : A Taxi or Uber can take you from the airport directly to the city center and runs on a flat rate depending on the final location.
+There is little chance of fraud on behalf of the driver because the French government implemented a new system of a flat rate.
+For ease, it's better to prepare the exact amount of change in advance.
+For destinations located in the north part of the Seine river, it costs 50 euros and south of the river, it's 55 euros.

 HOW TO GET TO THE CITY CENTER FROM PARIS ORLY AIRPORT

 AIRPORT BUS : ORLYBUS runs from the airport to DENFERT-ROCHEREAU station.
 You can take the bus from the exit C of South terminal or the exit D of West terminal.
-It takes approximately 30-35 minutes and it costs 8.3 euros.
-But if you have NAVIGO, you can use it for the free ride.
+It takes approximately 30-35 minutes and it costs 8.30 euros.
+But if you have a NAVIGO pass, you can ride the bus for free.

-TRAIN : By using an unmanned metro ORLYVAL, you can go to ANTONY station and then take RER B line to go to the city center.
-The total price is 12.5 euros.
-Or instead, you can take the shuttle bus to PONT DE RUNGIS, from the exit C of South terminal or the exit G of West terminal.
-Then from PONT DE RUNGIS you can take metro RER C line.
-This journey costs 6.25 euros.
+TRAIN : By using an unmanned metro ORLYVAL, you can go to ANTONY station and then take RER B line to go to the city center for the cost of 12.50 euros.
+Alternatively, you can take the shuttle bus to PONT DE RUNGIS, from the exit C of South terminal or the exit G of West terminal.
+From PONT DE RUNGIS you can take metro RER C line which will cost you 6.25 euros.

 TAXI OR UBER : Taxi or Uber from Orly Airport is also operated on a flat rate.
-The ride costs 30 euros or 35 euros depending on your destination.
+The ride costs between 30 and 35 euros depending on your destination.

-3) Near Paris - Places that you can go with NAVIGO
+3) Near Paris - Places that you can go with your NAVIGO pass

-Versailles Palace : Take the metro RER C line to GARE DE VERSAILLES CHATEAU RIVE GAUCHE station, from where you can walk toward Versailles Palace for 10 minutes.
-Or you can take the bus 171 from PONT DE SEVRES station.
+Versailles Palace : Take the metro RER C line to GARE DE VERSAILLES CHATEAU RIVE GAUCHE station, from there you can walk Versailles Palace in 10 minutes, or you can take the bus 171 from PONT DE SEVRES station.

-Auvers-sur-Oise : From GARE DE NORD, you can take line H to GARE DE PERSAN BEAUMONT and from there change to line H-TSOL which will bring you to GARE D'AUVERS SUR OISE (1 hour)
+Auvers-sur-Oise : From GARE DE NORD, you can take line H to GARE DE PERSAN BEAUMONT and from there change to line H-TSOL which brings you to GARE D'AUVERS SUR OISE (1 hour travel time).

-Chantilly Castle : From GARE DE LYON, CHATELET-LES HALLES, or GARE DU NORD, you can take RER D toward CHANTILLY-GOUVIEUX station.
-(45 mins)
+Chantilly Castle : From GARE DE LYON, CHATELET-LES HALLES, or GARE DU NORD, you can take RER D towards CHANTILLY-GOUVIEUX station (45 mins travel time).

-Vaux le Vicomte castle : From GARE DE L'EST, take the line P of Transilien and get off at VERNEUIL-L'ETANG station (35 mins).
+Vaux le Vicomte Castle : From GARE DE L'EST, take the line P of Transilien and get off at VERNEUIL-L'ETANG station (35 mins travel time).
 At the station, you can take the shuttle bus Châteaubus which will take 20 minutes.
-The tickets for shuttle bus are only for a round trip and can only be purchased in cash.
+The tickets for the shuttle bus are for a round trip only and can only be purchased in cash.

-Provins : From GARE DE L'EST, take the line P of Transilien and get off at GARE DE PROVINS.
-(1.5 hours)
+Provins : From GARE DE L'EST, take the line P of Transilien and get off at GARE DE PROVINS (1.5 hours travel time).

-Fontainebleau : From GARE DE LYON, take the line R toward GARE DE MONTARGIS and take off at FONTAINEBLEAU AVON station.
-(40 mins)
+Fontainebleau : From GARE DE LYON, take the line R toward GARE DE MONTARGIS and get off at FONTAINEBLEAU AVON station (40 mins).

 4) Day trip or Overnight trip from Paris

-Mont Saint Michel : You can take a train TGV from MONPARNASSE station which takes 3 hours.
-Or you can take OUIBUS, FLIX BUS for a cheaper option (5 - 6 hours).
-Alternatively, there are some tour operators such as PARIS CITY VISION in which you can choose various types of services such as transportation, transportation & accommodation, transportation & accommodation & personal guide, etc. When you get in the region, there are three ways to get into Mont Saint Michel.
-30 minutes of walk, free shuttle bus which runs every 5-10 minutes, or bicycles rental from the hotels.
+Mont Saint Michel : You can take a train TGV from MONTPARNASSE station which takes 3 hours.
+You could also take OUIBUS, FLIX BUS for a cheaper option (5 - 6 hours).
+Alternatively, there are some tour operators such as PARIS CITY VISION from which you can choose various types of services such as transportation only, or transportation & accommodation, or transportation & accommodation & personal guide.
+When you get into the region, you have three ways to get into Mont Saint Michel: walking for 30 minutes, free shuttle bus which runs every 5-10 minutes, or by bike, which you can rent from a hotel.

-Rouen : Train ride from SAINT LAZARE station to ROUEN station (1 hour 10 mins)
+Rouen : Take the train from SAINT LAZARE station to ROUEN station (1 hour and 10 mins of travel time).

-Deauville : Train ride from SAINT LAZARE station to TROUVILLE-DEAUVILLE station (1 hour 30 mins)
+Deauville : Take the train from SAINT LAZARE station to TROUVILLE-DEAUVILLE station (1 hour and 30 mins of travel time).

-Strasbourg - Colmar : To get to Strasbourg, you can take a train TGV from GARE DE L'EST (2 hours) or OUIGO from PARIS CHARLES DE GAUELLE AIRPORT Terminal 2 (2 hours).
+Strasbourg - Colmar : To get to Strasbourg, you can take a the TGV train from GARE DE L'EST (2 hours) or OUIGO from PARIS CHARLES DE GAUELLE AIRPORT Terminal 2 (2 hours).
 Or you can take a bus which will take at least 7 hours.
 For Colmar, you can take TGV from GARE DE L'EST (2.5 hours) or a FLIXBUS at BERCY station (9 hours).
-If you are planning to go to Colmar from Strasbourg, the train from GARE DE STRASBOURG to GARE DE COLMAR will take 30 minutes.
-There is also OUIBUS which you can get at PLACE DE L'ETOILE.
+If you are planning to go to Colmar from Strasbourg, take the train from GARE DE STRASBOURG to GARE DE COLMAR which will take 30 minutes.
+There is also OUIBUS which you can get at the PLACE DE L'ETOILE bus station in Strasbourg.

-To move from Paris to the southern part of France, you can use train TGV or bus.
-For the train, you can take it from GARE DE LYON (4-5 hours).
-Or the bus could be a relatively cheap option which will take at least 7-8 hours.
-In Marseille, Avignon, Nice and Aix en Provence, there aren't many buses like Paris.
-Therefore, many travelers usually rent a car to visit places.
-If you can't drive, you can just check the bus schedule in advance.
-The bus usually operates at 30 minutes to 1 hour intervals.
+To travel from Paris to the southern part of France, you can use the TGV train or bus.
+When using the train, you can can take the train from GARE DE LYON (4-5 hours).
+The bus could be a relatively cheap option as well which will take at least 7-8 hours.
+In Marseille, Avignon, Nice and Aix en Provence, there aren't as many buses as in Paris.
+Therefore, many travelers usually rent a car to get around the centrum and to see places further out from the city.
+If you can't drive, you will have to plan your travels ahead of time in order to travel by bus.
+The buses usually operates at 30 minutes to 1 hour intervals.

 HOW TO GET TO THE CITY CENTER FROM MARSEILLE PROVENCE AIRPORT